Postgraduate Diploma in Clinical Psychology

 - completed PGDipClinPsyc application form

-- academic transcript
+- academic transcript(s)

-- Those who accept a place on the clinical programme undertake to ensure they have a minimum of a restricted driver’s license prior to commencing their First Professional Year.
+- those who accept a place on the Clinical programme undertake to ensure they have a minimum of a restricted driver’s license prior to commencing their first professional year